Introduction-to-Computer-Engineering/screensavers-for-the-micro-bit-babybeans/README.md

 ---

 ## Screensavers
+### A
+To display screensavers, the button A has to be pressed for more than 2 seconds.
+Any screensaver that is displayed can be interrupted by another screensaver.
+They all can be interrupted by button B. After button B is pressed, Button A needs to be pressed to bring the microbit back into sleep mode.

 ### SS 1

 This screensaver displays a gradient wave that starts from the top of the led display and  ends  at the bottom.
 To activate this screensaver, shake the microbit after activating sleep mode.

 ### SS 2